mastanca/webtask-workshop/modules/local-execution.md

 ## Local Secrets

-To set secrets, you can provide a secrets file where each secret is a key/value pair.
+To set secrets, you provide a secrets file where each secret is a key/value pair.

 - Execute the command `touch .secrets`.
 - Open it in your favorite text editor.